m3trik/zbrush-ui/ui_data/docs/README.md

  Installation:
 -----------------------------------------------
 ######
-(Assuming the directory structure is left default).
+(Assuming the directory structure is left default, and substituting the correct zbrush version).
 * add files to zbrush's plugin directory at %programfiles%\Pixologic\ZBrush 20xx\ZStartup\ZPlugs64

 Then after launching ZBrush:
 set up the ui:
-* navigate to preferences> config> load ui, and load the ui config file 'ui_config_x.xx.cfg' found in the 'ui_data' folder.
+* On the main menu bar: navigate to Preferences> Config> Load Ui, to load the file 'ui_config_x.xx.cfg' found in the 'ui_data' folder.
-* preferences> config> store config.
+* Preferences> Config> Store Config. set the startup state:
+* ZScript> Load> load 'startup.txt' in the 'ui_data' folder.

 color prefs:
 * preferences> icolors> load, file 'ui_color_x.x.cfg' also found in the 'ui_data' folder.